 This simple video explains the condition using Winston Churchill’s metaphor of a black dog:

 However, depression and anxiety can be prevented and treated, and a series of campaigns across the world are encouraging people to look out for their friends.

 The campaign “Let’s talk about depression” has been launched by the WHO to tackle the issue and remove its stigma.

-322 million people, or about 4.4% of the global population, were suffering from depression in 2015.
+322 million people, or about 4.4% of the global population, were suffering from depression in 2015 according to the latest statistics from the World Health Organisation (WHO).
 The incidence was higher amongst women (5.1%) than men (3.6%), and older people were more susceptible than young people and children.

 The total number of people living with depressive disorders has increased by 18.4% over the ten years since 2005, reflecting overall population growth, particularly in the most vulnerable age groups.